TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 ### Installing Venom Linux

-When the installer starts you are greeted by a curses menu, the following section will detail each screen of the installer
+When the installer starts you are greeted by a curses menu, the following section will detail each screen of the installer.

+### Keyboard
+Select the keymap for your keyboard